coinpaprika/coinpaprika-api-php-client/README.md

 $client = new \Coinpaprika\Client();
 $coins = $client->getCoins();
 ```
-From `$client` object, you can access to all endpoints.
+From `$client` object, you can access all the endpoints.

 ## Cache usage
 For deserialization process it is advised to initiate the `$client` with `$cacheDir`